SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/remote-management-v2.md

 ## Upgrade the Source Template

 :::note
-Source Template update is not available if there are any uncompatible collector version.
+Source Template update is not available if there are any incompatible collector version.
 :::

 Follow the below steps to upgrade the source template: